KOBENDigital/Iconic/README.md

 **Rules file**: https://raw.githubusercontent.com/google/material-design-icons/master/iconfont/codepoints

+##### Font Awesome 5
+The version 5 is a bit tricky to configure it.
+There is a <a href -"https://www.edg3.co.uk/blog/how-to-add-font-awesome-v5-icons-using-iconic-in-umbraco/">great post</a> about it, thanks to Christopher Robinson.

 #### Pre configured packages
 To make your life easier I have included some help to configure your packages in the form of pre-configured packages.
 If you select *Pre-Configured* when creating your package, you will have access to a list of pre-configured ones.
 You will still have to enter your css file path.